Updated: Oct 25, 2022

 If you travel in the same direction, at the same speed as you have done for the last month, will you be 'on track', or 'off course'?

 If the answer is 'off course' then now is an ideal time to correct it.

 Time to wake up from your Groundhog day and time to take action.

-Break it down into tasks
+Break it down into smaller tasks and activities.

-Work on it a little every day
+Work on it a little every day.